-A report has been published following an independent enquiry which criticised the University of Sussex about the way in which they assessed the risk posed by their member of staff.
-The report noted that after the student reported the assault, the University took only the lecturer's account of their relationship into consideration when assessing the risk he posed.
+The subsequent report criticised the University of Sussex about the way in which they assessed the risk posed by their member of staff.
+It was noted that after the student reported the assault, the University took only the lecturer’s account of their relationship into consideration when assessing the risk he posed.

 The University did not suspend the lecturer, even after he was convicted of assaulting the student.
 They only did so following after the matter was reported in the press.